 - Large eggs

-- Maple syrup ~ Granulated sugar, light brown sugar or agave nectar are also options in this recipe.
+- Maple syrup: Granulated sugar, light brown sugar or agave nectar are also options.

 - Pure vanilla extract ~ Almond extract is an alternative.

-With just a few steps, these protein pancakes with bananas are so easy to make.
+With just a few steps, these pancakes are so easy to make.
 This is a brief overview of the recipe.
 Scroll to the recipe card for full instructions.

 Try some of these variations to make these easy banana protein pancakes extra special.